bnkamalesh/tooltip/README.md

 	{
 	  type: "hover" / "click" / "follow", // String. default is "hover"

-	  message: "The message to be displayed inside the tooltip", // String
+	  message: "The message to be displayed inside the tooltip", // String/HTML.
+This is mandatory

   	  duration: 300, // Integer.
 Animation time in milliseconds, default is 300